uwescience/HackWeek-Toolkit/docs/Objectives/Objectives-and-Goals.md

 From there, one can write down a set of big-picture themes that provide the basis for more specific goals, as well as actions that help achieve those goals.
 In this context, it is also helpful for organizers to discuss and settle on a set of *core values* that the organizers aim to follow in their organization of the workshop.
-These could be values like kindness, collaborativeness, and attentiveness, to name a few.
+These values will align with the overall mission of hack weeks and will represent the specific dimensions of that mission that the organizers wish to amplify, and could include values like kindness, collaborativeness, and attentiveness, to name a few.
 The values defined in this stage might in part form the basis for developing the code of conduct, and are helpful when framing facilitation strategies.

 Some hackathons have also experienced with *user stories* in order to build a narrative around goals and objectives, and to identify problems and barriers for participants in achieving those goals.